dojo/framework/docs/en/testing/supplemental.md

 h.getRender(1);
 ```

-## Assertion Templates
+# Assertion templates

-Assertion Templates allow you to build expected render functions to pass to `h.expect()`.
-The idea behind Assertion Templates is to always assert against the entire render output, and modify portions of the assertion itself as needed.
+Assertion templates provide a reusable base to assert against a widget's entire render output, but allow portions to be modified as needed between several test executions.
+This means common elements that do not change across multiple tests can be abstracted and defined once and reused in multiple locations.

-To use Assertion Templates first import the module:
+To use assertion templates first import the module:

 ```ts
 import assertionTemplate from '@dojo/framework/testing/assertionTemplate';
 ```

-In your tests you can then write a base assertion which would be the default render state of your widget:
+A base assertion should be created which defines the widget's default render state.
 Given the following widget:

 > src/widgets/Profile.ts